petter/swe-bench-english-norwegian/README.md

 1. Clone the necessary repositories to `/tmp/bench-english-norwegian`
 2. Check out the appropriate commit for each issue
 3. Invoke OpenCode in non-interactive mode with `--format json` to solve the issue
+4. Display a live TUI showing progress, token usage, and timing for each entry
-4. Save results to the `results/` directory
+5. Save results to the `results/` directory

+### Live Progress TUI

+The script displays a real-time terminal UI that shows:
+- Status of each dataset entry (pending, cloning, running, completed, failed)
+- Token usage for each OpenCode session
+- Elapsed time for each entry
+- Summary statistics (total entries, completed, failed, total tokens)

+The TUI updates live as OpenCode processes each entry, so you can track progress in real-time.

 ### Options